Tsagadai/ruby-style-guide/README.md

 * Name identifiers in English.

     ```Ruby
+    # bad - identifier using non-ascii characters
+    заплата = 1_000

-    # bad - variable name written in Bulgarian with latin characters
+    # bad - identifier is a Bulgarian word, written with Latin letters (instead of Cyrillic)
     zaplata = 1_000

     # good